 Forward currency contracts are primarily used by the Scheme to hedge against foreign currency exchange rate risks on its non-Australian dollar denominated trading securities.
 The Scheme agrees to receive or deliver a fixed quantity of foreign currency for an agreed upon price on an agreed future date.
-Forward currency contracts are valued at the prevailing bid price at the reporting date.
+Forward currency contracts are valued at the prevailing bid price at the end of each reporting period.
 The Scheme recognises a gain or loss equal to the change in fair value at the end of each reporting period.